 - Click, click, click noise when turning.

-- Cracks or breaks in the rubber or plastic boot that surrounds the CV joint.
+- Cracks or breaks in the rubber or plastic boot surround the CV joint.

 - Grease leaking from cracks onto the wheel rim or inside the wheel well.